 A baby goes through extensive physical development between birth and age two, absorbing a lot of emotional, learning and communication skills.
 Babies with hearing loss, however, experience major developmental setbacks during this time without the ability to learn from the sounds around them.

 Newborn hearing loss can be difficult to detect without the help of a professional pediatric audiologist.
 Too many cases of infant hearing loss go undiagnosed until the child displays abnormal language development as a toddler.
 Some possible signs of newborn hearing loss include unresponsiveness to loud sounds or speech from behind and lacking development of normal babbling and sound repetition by age one.

 Infant hearing screenings allow parents to identify and treat hearing loss early in order to prevent long-term developmental setbacks.

 Detecting newborn hearing loss is more difficult than finding impairments in adults because infants can’t offer feedback during testing.
 Audiologists have developed tests, however, that measure responses from an infant’s auditory system using modern equipment and medical techniques.

-Here’s a look at some important factors to know as a new Alexandria parent preparing for an infant hearing screening:
+Here’s a look at some important factors to know for an infant hearing screening:

-- Irregular newborn hearing screening results should be followed up.
-At least 1 in every 50 newborn hearing screenings indicates potential hearing loss.
+Irregular newborn hearing screening results should be followed up.
+At least 1 in every 50 newborn hearing screenings indicates a potential hearing loss.
 If your child may have hearing loss, you should continue scheduling checkup appointments annually.
 Identifying permanent hearing loss early is critical to your child’s development, so regular testing is highly advisable.
-Talk to a Central Louisiana audiologist about your situation to find out how frequently you should test your child’s hearing in his or her first few years.
+Talk to an audiologist about your situation to find out how frequently you should test your child’s hearing in his or her first few years.